 Green arrow 1 is the dreaded rubber impeller, hidden away at the front of the motor behind the big pulley.
 Refer to picture 3 for a better view of its location.
 This description describes a standard setup but there are modifications available which can make the job easier.
 The impeller is behind a cover which is held on by three small bolts which are not difficult to remove but easy to drop and lose in the area beneath the motor.
 In picture 3 you can see the takeaway plastic dish (with some pink antifreeze that drained out of the motor after winter storage) placed underneath to catch anything that falls.
 The impeller cover comes off easily (some water will gush out), but note which screw hole is top as the cover gets worn over time and the cavity behind it is slightly oval shaped.
 It needs to be replaced in the same position.
-Completely remove the old gasket and with a small pair of pliers pull out the star shaped impeller which is pushed onto a shaft with a locating flat.
+Completely remove the old gasket and pull out the star shaped impeller which is pushed onto a shaft with a locating flat.
 Then inch the motor round by turning the pulley until the flat is at the top.
 A mirror greatly helps this.
 The new impeller needs to be compressed smaller than the housing to enable it to be pushed in and this can be done with a jubilee clip or piece of pipe of the right diameter.
 If the flat is at the top it is easier to locate the impeller on the shaft.
-The vanes can be either way round; they will sort themselves out once the motor starts to turn (some lubricant is supplied with the Yanmar package but otherwise washing up liquid on the impeller will help here).
+The vanes can be either way round; they will sort themselves out once the motor starts to turn (some washing up liquid on the impeller will help here).
 Although not obvious, the gasket is shaped and must match the ovality of the impeller housing.
 Lightly wipe the gasket with waterproof grease.
 Replacement of the cover, although fiddly, is straightforward.
-As the tiny screws are easy to drop, a plastic tray beneath could avoid some very difficult manoeuvres to recover something from the area under the motor.

 Purple arrow 2 is the oil filter.
 (See also picture 2).
 This is a small but conventional can type filter as fitted on cars.
 It is hidden below and not visible on the photos but quite easy to locate.
 It unscrews clockwise as viewed from the rear of the motor.
 It is not supposed to be very tight but might need a small filter strap wrench to remove it.
-The canister is full of dirty oil and already horizontal so some spillage is very possible but slipping a freezer bag over to catch oil once it has begun to turn will greatly help, as will a container placed below (but remember this can't be too big as it needs to be lifted out horizontally to avoid spillage).
+The canister is full of dirty oil and already horizontal so some spillage is very possible but slipping a freezer bag over to catch oil once it has begun to turn will greatly help, as will a canister placed below.
 The photo also shows a green hosepipe attached to the water inlet to enable the motor to be run out of the water.
 It might be necessary to remove the black rubber pipe from the spigot to give enough access to the filter (as shown in the photo).
-If it isn't already greased lubricate the new rubber gasket with a smear of oil and screw the new canister back on.
+Lubricate the new rubber gasket with a smear of oil and screw the new canister back on.
 It doesn't need to be overtight, but check for leaks later when the motor has run for a couple of minutes.